ZacBlanco/zacblanco.github.io/education/data-structures/study-group.md

 So then we get

-> Average runtime for success: $$ \frac{n}{2} $$, n possible cases
+> Average runtime for success: $$ \frac{n+1}{2} $$, n possible cases

 > Average for failure: $$n$$, 1 possible case

-If we are to average these two numbers together we must do so with a weighted average because the actual number of cases where each occur is different.
+If we are to average these two numbers together we must do so with a weighted average because the actual number of cases where each occur is different. **We should note** that this combination assumes the probability of failing a search is the exact same probability as a successful search at any single location.
+We're just making that assumption for this particular analysis of sequential search.
+Other analyses may differ in their assumptions.

 So then the total average runtime would be